protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 }
 ```

 The `Links` is an array field, so we use the number 3 to identify which child block we want to access.
-In this case, it's going to navigate into the `Hash` for `"docs"` (since its at an index of 3) that will load the block with that CID.
+In this case, it's going to navigate into the `Hash` for `"docs"` (since it's at an index of 3) that will load the block with that CID.
 You can see that you get the same block you would with IPFS pathing referring to the same block:

 ![IPLD and IPFS Pathing](ipfs-ipld-pathing.png)